iamr0b0tx/music-share-url/README.md

 1. Python 3.6+
 2. Virtualenv

-Make sure to download/clone this repository and navigate to the folder in your terminal.
-Now follow the instructions below
+__Note__: _Make sure to download/clone this repository and navigate to the folder in your terminal.
+Now follow the instructions below_

 1. Create the virtual environment.
 ```